microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ### Online Endpoint

-1. After the CI pipeline for an example scenario has run successfully, depending on the configuration it will either deploy to a
+1. After the CI pipeline for an example scenario has run successfully, depending on the configuration it will either deploy to

      ![Managed online endpoint](./images/online-endpoint.png) or to a kubernetes compute type